denten-books/plain-text/5-screen.md

 The wood grain of the chess board is part of the dense, undifferentiated world.
 At a deeper level still, at the atomic scale of observation, the chess board again begins to appear sparse, discontinuous, and differentiated throughout.
-We are left without the means to tell wood-and-(fake)-ivory chess from block-and-pixel *Minecraft*.
+We are left without the critical means to tell wood-and-(faux)ivory chess pieces part from block-and-pixel pieces of *Minecraft*.

-The quality of being digital seems to be then dependent on our perspective.
-The *perception* of density and sparseness depend on the viewers ability to perceive differentiation.
+The quality of being digital seems depend on our perspective.
+The *perception* of density and sparseness changes with the viewer's ability to perceive differentiation.
 Ultimately, the very qualities of density and sparseness, and therefore of digital and analog representation, belong not to the object of representation---chess or computer game---but to the viewer.
-In the 1980s, philosophers engaging in dialog with Goodman's earlier work began to move away from discussing digital representation in terms of the properties of the medium and towards a more process-based, viewer-depended understanding of the terms.
+In the 1980s, philosophers engaging in dialog with Goodman's earlier work began to move away from discussing digital representation in terms of media properties and towards a more process-based, viewer-depended understanding of the terms.

 For example, an interesting corollary to the continuous property of analog systems is our inability to duplicate their states exactly.
 I can approximate